KaizenSolutionsDatateam/spot-detection-thales-competition/README.md

 ### Python

 For this starting kit you need `python 3.6`.
-If you do not have python on your computer we advise to install it using [annaconda](https://docs.anaconda.com/anaconda/install/).
+If you do not have python installed on your computer, we advise you to install it using [annaconda](https://docs.anaconda.com/anaconda/install/).

 Then you should install the following python packages: